- Natural capital ecosystem service connectivity model synthesis

 Training and Skills

-As well as the financial contribution, AECOM will provide additional support for the student in terms of periodic placements to facilitate the research.
+In addition to the financial contribution, AECOM will provide support for the student in terms of periodic placements to facilitate the research.
 The student will be integrated into AECOM projects and fieldwork with our large network (120+) of ecologists and the AECOM policy and appraisal team, receiving direct consultancy experience and targeted training.
 AECOM will also work closely with the student involving them in the production of project proposals that could act as case studies for the data collection / testing phase of the studentship.
 There will also be the opportunity for AECOM staff to spend time at Cranfield University.

 We aim to produce peer-reviewed papers during the course of the studentship in collaboration with AECOM, as is the standard model at Cranfield University.
 AECOM Secondments will be for periods of between 1 week to 3 months in the Cambridge Office